 “My passions lie in analyzing complex financial markets and in turn successfully distilling this information,” he said.
 “I believe that most of us are bright enough to understand this world – but, it’s the presentation, or lack thereof, that tends to be an issue.”

-His passion for excellence was instilled in him in part during his summers in St. Lucia in the West Indies, where he received tutelage under the British education system.
-Aside from his home-raising and his college education at his alma mater, University of California, Los Angeles (UCLA), he learned some key insights from a man who insisted that he work with him – a veteran who kept asking him to join the financial services business until he did.
-“He called me eight times,” Downer recalled.
+His striving for excellence was instilled in him in part during his summers in St. Lucia in the West Indies, where he received tutelage under the British education system.
+Aside from what he was taught growing up and in his college education at University of California, Los Angeles (UCLA), he learned some key things from a veteran who kept asking him to join the financial services business until he agreed.
+“He called and made the offer eight times,” Anthony recalled.

 It was the beginning of a key business and professional relationship.
 The veteran taught Downer that likeability, trust and belief are the three keys to successfully wooing and building relationships with clients.
 Downer said the veteran told him “people will do business with you in particular because they like you, trust you and believe you.”